 How to Guarantee a Sloth Sighting

 The best way to see a sloth in the wild is to hire a naturalist guide, especially if you’re visiting a national park.
 They are trained to see sloths, since they are extremely good at camouflaging themselves.
 The first time I ever saw a sloth in the wild was thanks to a guide who was nice enough to point out to everyone the two-fingered sloth sleeping high in the trees.

 There are many tours such as night time wildlife watching tours at Arenal, Monteverde and Manuel Antonio that offer the possibility to see sloths.
 I’ve also seen sloths on the Rio Frio nature safari in the Cano Negro Wildlife Refuge, a tour from Arenal.
 Sloth sightings were all thanks to the guide and their sharp eyes!

 Best Place to See Sloths in the Wild

 Sloths are easier to see in Central and South Pacific and the Caribbean.
-It’s harder to see them up in Guanacaste, where they aren’t as common.
-But go down South, and you’ll have great luck seeing one in the wild.
-If you are in Guanacaste in the Gulf of Papagayo area or Tamarindo and have a car, you can go up north to Bijagua (where Rio Celeste is) as a hotel Casitas Tenorio has sloths on their property.
+It’s harder to see them up in Guanacaste, where they aren’t as common due to the weather.
+The closest will be in Bijagua, about 1.5 hours from Liberia and one hotel in particular, Casitas Tenorio B&B have both types of sloths on their property’s trails.
+In the South, and you’ll have great luck seeing one in the wild.
+If you are in Guanacaste, you can visit the Diamante adventure park to see the rescue sloths.

 The best places to see both two and three-fingered sloths are on the Caribbean side, Manuel Antonio National Park and the Costa Ballena (Dominical, Uvita and Ojochal).
 We’ve even seen sloths on the Costanera highway that goes by Dominical, just hanging out in the trees on the side of the road.
 Sloths are known to cross the roads in Puerto Viejo and we have seen them snoozing in the trees of our hotel in Tortuguero.